Find out about the different types of financial fraud, how you can protect your money and what to do if you're a victim.

 Financial fraud is a common crime in the UK and it comes in many different guises, but essentially it all boils down to people scamming you out of your hard-earned money.

-Of the card fraud losses in 2014, 69% were due to 'remote fraudulent purchases', which are scams operated by phone, online or through the post.
+Of the card fraud losses in 2016, a massive £432.3m was due to 'remote fraudulent purchases', which are scams operated by phone, online or through the post.

 "The industry continues to face the challenge of criminals using scams and computer attacks to trick people into disclosing their personal details or parting with their money," said Katy Worobec, director of FFA.
 "Raising public awareness is key to beating the fraudsters."